 This move by the Finance Minister amazed Dalal Street as they were factoring in a change of the period of ‘Long Term’ from 2 to 3 years.
 The investors were taken aback by this announcement in the budget.
 The market responded to this announcement with a fall in Sensex by 330 points.

 Arun Jaitley also informed the people in the house that the total capital gains that were exempted from listed shares and units were around Rs 3,67,000 crores as per returns filed for the assessment year 2017-2018.

 He also informed that the major part of the gains made goes to the corporate companies and LLP thus creating a bias against other businesses including manufacturing.
 So, there arises a chance to make a moderate change in the present tax regime, he said.

-It is believed this step will assist the FM Arun Jaitley raise more tax in Budget 2018.
+It is believed this step will assist FM Arun Jaitley to raise more taxes in Budget 2018.

 The benefit of indexation had not been provided to investors for taxing LTCG taxing LTCG at 10%.

 This also has a bad impact on an investor’s sentiment.
 The Securities Transaction Tax (STT) continues to be applicable along with a 10% tax.

 Benchmark indices saw the steepest single-day fall in more than a year on 2nd Feb 2018 as stringent tax rules for stock investments and the easing of fiscal deficit targets discouraged investors.